 Aliso Summit Trail was the original home of a Fairy Trail which moved to Oso Creek Trail in Mission Viejo during the Summer of 2018 as an art installment.
-There are no longer any “fairy homes” along this trail, but you can visit the courtyard at the Potocki Center for the Arts in Mission Viejoy if you want to see the fairies.
+There are no longer any “fairy homes” along this trail, but I am always looking for spots where the fairies might make their new home.

 Highlights of Seaview Park in Laguna Niguel: